The monopolist's free boundary problem in the plane

 \section{Partition into foliations by leaves that intersect fixed boundary}

 In this section we present the proof of Theorem \ref{thm:structure-convexity}.
-We use localization (Corollary \ref{cor:rc-localization}) to obtain the vanishing Neumann condition throughout $\Omega_n \cap \p \Omega$, but apart from that the only technique we use is energy comparison, and the variational inequalities \eqref{eq:perturb-0} -- \eqref{eq:perturb-2} coupled with careful choice of the comparison functions, many of which are inspired by those used to study the Monge--Amp\`ere equation \cite{Figalli17, LiuWang15}.
+We use localization (Appendix \ref{sec:rochet-chones-use}) to obtain part (1) {(and later the vanishing Neumann condition complementing (3) throughout $\Omega_n \cap \p \Omega$).
+Apart} from that the only technique we use is energy comparison, and the variational inequalities \eqref{eq:perturb-0} -- \eqref{eq:perturb-2} coupled with careful choice of the comparison functions, many of which are inspired by those used to study the Monge--Amp\`ere equation \cite{Figalli17, LiuWang15}.
 We denote a subsection to each point of Theorem \ref{thm:structure-convexity}.